 If you walk your dog every day, you may have found that it’s incredibly hot on your daily walks.
 Most people walk their dogs before work, but even early morning hours can be too hot for dogs if the sun is already up.
 Instead, you can change your dog’s schedule and start walking them earlier in the morning or late at night to allow them to get the exercise they need without worrying about them getting too warm.
 Your dog will enjoy the cooler temperatures that allow them to stay out later, and you’ll feel more comfortable and less worn out after your walk.

 Swimming is a great way to keep your dog cool while ensuring they get physical activity in the summer.
 Whether you live by a beach or have a pond or pool for your dog to swim in, getting your dog into the water and allowing them to play can be a great way to ensure their health, no matter how hot it is outside.

 If you don’t have any water nearby, you can set up a pup pool in your yard.
 These shallow pools are ideal for dogs who love playing in the water but don’t like deep water and want their paws on the ground.
 Instead of swimming, you can play with your dog in a small pool where they feel safe.

-Your dog shouldn’t spend too much time outside midday during the summer.
+Your dog shouldn’t spend too much time outside at midday during the summer.
 However, if you have a wooded path with tons of trees for shade, you can still take your dog on a hike.
 Dogs love hikes because they get to step off the pavement and roads and into nature, where there are tons of smells and fun places to explore.
-In addition, dirt trails will keep your dog’s paws cool and comfortable, unlike pavement that can scorch paw pads and cause cracking.
+In addition, dirt trails will keep your dog’s paws cool and comfortable, unlike pavement which can scorch paw pads and cause cracking.